 Economists believe that another reason for the unemployment worries stems from the GST compliance by the organized sector, which has boosted digital transactions.

 The lack of its adoption by the unorganized sector has resulted in significant business loss.
 However, it must be remembered that for all-around economic development, it is preferable for the majority of business entities to be participants in the organized sector.

 Thus, the Government should provide an incentive to encourage the unorganized sector to enter the mainstream and reap the benefits.

 The reduced spending is resulting in a pile-up of inventory.
-This is mostly evident in the automobile industry, which is suffering from unsold stocks.
+This is most evident in the automobile industry, which is suffering from unsold stocks.
 This could be resolved by enhancing purchasing power in the hands of the consumers by reducing personal income tax slabs or by offering sops to the manufacturers.